sjb-ch1mp/ascent-z/README.md

 # Ascent Z

-A zombie shooter made in Unity.
+A retro zombie shooter made in Unity.
 This game was my submission for the course 'COMP6540: Game Development' at Australian National University, Semester 2, 2024, winning the Outstanding Game Award.

 You can try the game [here](https://play.unity.com/en/games/a5043353-f396-4ddd-901c-a0f7d3a0b165/anu2024-group-5-ascent-z) on Unity Play.